Metamorphic Testing and Debugging of Tax Preparation Software: Experiments

-We use a similar technique to explain circumstances under which the software fails to satisfy the metamorphic properties.
+\textbf{Explanations in the input space.} \toolname uses a similar technique to explain circumstances on the input variables (different items in the tax return) under which the software fails to satisfy the metamorphic properties.
 We label failed test cases with orange colors and passed ones with green colors.
-Note that if all test cases are failed or passed, we just report the premises of corresponding metamorphic property.
-As we discussed before, standard decision trees do not capture dependencies and have poor explanatory features.
-Figure~\ref{fig:case-study-3} (left) shows explanations for property \#13 with standard decision trees.
-As we can see, the explanation is only based on follow-up cases (features end with \_2) and does not provide intuitions on how base tests contribute to witness a failure.
-Figure~\ref{fig:case-study-3} (middle) shows corresponding decision tree for property \#13.
-The decision tree shows that failures happened when the base income is over $151$k, the base cases have medical expenses below $13$k, the itemized deductions are selected, and the follow-up cases have medical expenses over $13$k.
-Figure~\ref{fig:case-study-3} (right) shows DT model for failure circumstances for the property \#11 where the failures correlate with an FTR interval that includes zero.

-In summary, we found and explained four types of bugs: i) missing eligibility conditions completely (properties \#3-\#4 and \#9-\#10); ii) unexpected outcomes when the federal tax returns get close to zero (property \#11); iii) applying itemized deductions when expenses are less than $7.5\%$ of AGI (property \#13); and iv) itemized deductions slightly exceed a standard deduction, but result in a lower tax return (property \#16).

-\textbf{Performance of Lexicographic DT algorithm.} We did not find a significant performance degradation using the proposed decision tree inferences.
-We performed experiments on growing number of samples/features and observed that the computation times grow from $2.69$(s) to $5.15$(s) for standard DT and from $2.72$(s) to $5.23$(s) for lexicographic DT, a maximum slow-down of 100 ms.
+Note that if all test cases are failed, we just report the premises of the corresponding metamorphic property, and it means the software completely miss those conditions.
+Otherwise, we provide debugging supports via decision tree artifacts.
+Table~\ref{tab:debugging} (second column) shows explanations in the input space of software.
+We note that features ending with \_1 are bases and \_2 are follow-ups (for 4-properties, features ending with \_1 and \_2 are bases and \_3 and \_4 are follow-ups).